railsuser2014/openobject-doc-book-en/source/book/6/6_17_Purchases/index.rst

 * accounting is simplified because there's a direct relationship between the value of stock and the number of items received.

-To automate periodic revaluation of the standard price you can use the module ``product_extended``.
+To automate periodic revaluation of the standard price you can use the module :mod:`product_extended`.
 This will add an action on the product form enabling you to set a date all the selected products.
 It will then recalculate the price of the products as a function of the cost of raw materials and the manufacturing operations given in the routing.